Your legal rights and obligations when you’ve entered a contract.

 - If you're buying a new dress or anything else on layby, you can cancel the layby arrangement at any time.
 Usually, you'll get most of your money back.

-- Under the Minors' Contracts Act, minors can sometimes avoid their responsibilities under a contract.
+- Under the Contract and Commercial Law Act, minors can sometimes avoid their responsibilities under a contract.
 A contract that is not "fair and reasonable" can't be enforced against someone younger than 18.

 Ever found an absolute bargain, only to be told when you get to the shop counter the price was a mistake?